-The Company was incorporated in the Cayman Islands on 21 January 2021 as an exempted company with limited liability with registered number 370531 and LEI 549300Q5OZTF68OGPY72.
+The Company was incorporated in the Cayman Islands on 21 April 2021 as an exempted company with limited liability with registered number MC-374650 and LEI 549300LVMHTTS14Q5L37.

-The principal legislation under which the Company operates and the Units, Ordinary Shares and Sponsor Shares have been created is Cayman Islands law.
-The Company's registered office is at PO Box 309, Ugland House, Grand Cayman, KY1-1104, Cayman Islands.
-The Company's website is https://www.hedosophiaeuropeangrowth.eu.
+The principal legislation under which the Company operates and under which the Units, the Ordinary Shares and Sponsor Shares have been created is Cayman Islands law.
+The Company's registered office is at P.O.
+Box 309, Ugland House, Grand Cayman KY1-1104, Cayman Islands.
+The Company's website is www.BrigadeM3EAC.com.
 Information contained on the Company's website or the contents of any website accessible from hyperlinks on the Company's website are not incorporated into and do not form part of this Prospectus.